cysouw/YAST/text/yast.md

 This multi-step approach to syntactic analysis probably feels eerily similar to the familiar "deep structure being transformed to surface structure" approach developed by Harris and Chomsky starting in the late 1950s, and there are surely parallels to be found.
 However, in actual practice there is not much similarity in the inner working of the algorithms.
 The difference is most obvious in the "rules" of YAST, which do not transform the recipe, but start from scratch building a syntactic structure on the basis of the recipe.

-## A generative probabilistic templatic language model for humans
+## A generative probabilistic templatic model for human language

 goals: